Generalized Anxiety

 • social environment

-Tobacco smoking has also been established as a risk factor for developing anxiety disorders,[20] as has excessive caffeine usage has been linked to anxiety.
+Tobacco smoking is recognised as a risk factor for developing anxiety disorders,[20] and excessive caffeine intake has likewise been linked with higher anxiety levels.
 [21]

 References